wizards-of-lua/wizards-of-lua/docs/_posts/2017-08-28-how-to-create-a-multicolor-floor-of-wool.md

 ![Multicolor Floor of Wool](/images/multicolor-box-of-wool.png)

-Just imagine, how long it would take to build this box by hand...
+Just imagine how long it would take to build this box by hand...